survivejs/webpack-book/manuscript/building/01_source_maps.md

 {pagebreak}

-### `devtool: "nosources-source-map"`
+### `devtool: "hidden-source-map"`

-`nosources-source-map` creates a source map without `sourcesContent` in it.
-You still get stack traces, though.
-The option is useful if you don't want to expose your source code to the client.

-T> [The official documentation](https://webpack.js.org/configuration/devtool/#devtool) contains more information about `devtool` options.
+`hidden-source-map` is the same as `source-map` except it doesn't write references to the source maps to the source files.
+If you don't want to expose source maps to development tools directly while you wish proper stack traces, this is handy.

 ### `devtool: "cheap-source-map"`